BloingoGames/Documentation/README.md

 - The most universally trending tag across all price ranges was  “Great Soundtrack”.
 - Out of all games listed on the Steam store page, only eight have both “Card Game” and “Rhythm” tags, with only one somewhat similar to our idea.

-This data solidified our choice of video game idea: revealing a trend towards musically-rich games and making it clear that card games are a flourishing market for low-budget game development teams.
+This data solidified our choice of video game idea, revealing a trend towards musically-rich games and making it clear that card games are a flourishing market for low-budget game development teams.
 On top of this, in the face of these discovered trends, the combination of card and rhythm games reveals a niche that has not been tapped into.

 **Cumulative Revenue per Game per Tag | Under £10**